tylercooksrice/cse15l-lab-reports/lab-report-4.md

   ssh < Ctrl + v of cs15lfa23id@ieng6.ucsd.edu > < Enter >

 - Using the ssh command allowed us to log into ieng6 machine.
-With the help of < ctrl + v > we were able to paste cs15lfa23id@ieng6.ucsd.edu from our clipboard into the terminal line and then presseing enter allowed us to log straight into the ieng6 machine.
+With the help of < Ctrl + v > we were able to paste cs15lfa23id@ieng6.ucsd.edu from our clipboard into the terminal line and then presseing enter allowed us to log straight into the ieng6 machine.